 Oh yeah, and I really blame it on the Rolling Stones!
 Once they hit town I was completely hooked, sold, crossed over.
 A total traitor to the New World 🙂

 When I was 17 I got my chance to go to the UK for the first time.
 It was my senior class trip, a memory I still hold dearly.
 First time to see Stonehenge, the Tower and those stoic soldiers who never blink an eye.
 First time to ride the Tube and hang out in pubs with scruffy backpackers from all over Europe.
 Since then, whenever I could scrape together enough money, I’d hop a plane and head back to England.
-I still love everything about the place — the gardens, the dense lavender meadows, the cobblestone streets.
+I still love everything about the place — the gardens, the cobblestone streets.
 And especially the pretty cottages where I’d love to live one day.

 I have been fortunate enough to visit the stomping grounds of all my heroes.
 Oxford, Canterbury, Stratford, Liverpool, Abbey Road.
 Over the years friends have gravitated to me who were just as Anglophilian as myself.
 We have theories that all of us have lived past lives in England, which I am certain is true.

 This always made me feel a bit guilty.
 American by birth but British in my heart.
 Since the Revolution, other wars (specifically WWI and II) have brought England and the U.S. together, inextricably bound against our common enemies.

 Now I hear that England has left the EU.
 We shall see where this decision will lead them, but one thing is for sure: they are marching to the beat of a different drum, just like their sons and daughters of the American Colonies.
 Maybe we are not so different after all.
 As for me, I will always embrace America, the land of my birth.
-But I will also embrace England, the land of my heart, hopes, imagination and lavender dreams 🙂
+But I will also embrace England, the land of my heart, hopes and imagination.

 Hope everyone had a safe, sane and fantastic Fourth!